polarsquad/kubernetes-basics-and-advanced/advanced/day4/demoHelm_05.md

 helm install demo oci://europe-north1-docker.pkg.dev/tuomaspal-sandbox/training/mynewchart --version 1.0.0 -f ownValues.yaml
 ```

-It's sometimes easier to use a values file instead of overriding everything on the command line, especially if Helm is expectin so-called tables of values.
+It's sometimes easier to use a values file instead of overriding everything on the command line, especially if Helm is expecting so-called tables of values.